aimxhaisse/mxs-area/_posts/blog/2010-05-25-php-deadlock-en.md

 in what at first sight looked like a bug.
 Basically, I wanted a script __a.php__ to update some $_SESSION values of another script __b.php__ using the same session file.
-As I didn't wanted to have a heavy dependance between both scripts, I ended up using CURL, and calling b.php from a.php:
+As I didn't want to have a heavy dependance between both scripts, I ended up using CURL, and calling b.php from a.php:

 {% highlight php %}